CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250508-texture.md

 # Shadows

+Shadows are essential for rendering photorealistic images.
+There are many things to consider:

+- Umbra and penumbra (How many light sources are watching a point?)
+- Soft shadows and hard shadows (point light source at a distance vs. area light source nearby)
+- Object-to-object shadows

+Point light sources make sharp boundaries.
+Probably we should use sth like Gaussian blur?

 ## Planar Projection Shadows

 Project object to the ground plane, and just draw black object at ground plane.